bens4lsu/theskinny-publish/Content/blog2/no-smoking.md

 Think about it.
 Better yet, read it out loud and slow:  "Thank you for not smoking."

-You are actually pretending that the smoker checked to see if smoking was allowed, and even worse, you actually <i>thank</i> the smoker.
+You are actually pretending that the smoker checked to see if smoking was allowed, and even worse, you actually *thank* the smoker.

 When did "thank you" lose its meeting as something you say when someone actually did a nice thing for you?
 What's the new thing that I'm supposed to say in that case?